Pound for Pound Fight Rating System

 I have separated freshwater and saltwater fighting scales as saltwater fish are generally on a different level in terms of strength.
 Click the links to learn more about each fish.

-Freshwater Winner: Rainbow Bass Saltwater Winner: Napoleon Wrasse
+Freshwater Winner: Rainbow Bass Saltwater Winner: Blue and Black Marlin

 Freshwater Top Ten Pound for Pound Fighting Fish